t-aggelos/tokiponedo/README.md

 - `wi` separates the subject from the predicate
 - `wa` context marker.

 `wi` makes what's before it the "subject", and what's after it the **predicate**.
-We do not really have a clear and seperate "subject-object" pattern, but rather, we have a part of the sentence which indicates what the subject **does** or what happens to it.
-Some sentences may not need this distinction at all, like for instance:
+We do not really have a clear cut "is" in this tokiopnedo.
+But rather, we have a part of the sentence which indicates what the subject **does** or what happens to it.
+Then, Some sentences may not need this distinction at all, like for instance:
 - `ni jo mi` = "this of me" = "this is mine".
 - `ni wi jo mi` would mean "this is/has possessiveness **me**" = *it possess me.*